 - Goat Milk is one of nature's finest moisturizers and skin softeners due to its high butterfat content

-- Alpha-hydroxy acids found naturally in Goat milk are believed to have rejuvenating effects on skin's cells
+- Alpha-hydroxy acids found naturally in Goat milk are believed to have rejuvenating effects on skin cells

 - Organic honey, used as an emollient for centuries to rehydrate dried-out skin, moisturizes and soothes

-- Jojoba oil and unrefined shea nut butter, excellent for maturing skin, penetrate deep into your skin and are excellent moisturizers
+- Unrefined shea nut butter, excellent for maturing skin, penetrates deep into your skin and is an amazing moisturizer

 - An excellent choice for babies and folks with sensitive skin